About me

 – Jára Cimrman

-From 2019 to 2025 he studied at the Prague Conservatoire in the bassoon class of Ondřej Roskovec, principal bassoonist of the Czech Philharmonic.
-In 2025 he graduated with a solo concert with the Prague Conservatoire Symphony Orchestra in the Dvořák Hall of the Rudolfinum.
-Since the same year he has continued his studies at the Staatliche Hochschule für Musik und Darstellende Kunst Mannheim with Prof. Ole Kristian Dahl.
+From 2019 to 2025, he studied at the Prague Conservatory in the class of Ondřej Roskovec, principal bassoonist of the Czech Philharmonic.
+He graduated with a solo performance with the Prague Conservatory Symphony Orchestra at Dvořák Hall of the Rudolfinum.
+Since 2025, he has been continuing his studies at the Staatliche Hochschule für Musik und Darstellende Kunst Mannheim (Germany) with Prof. Ole Kristian Dahl.

-As a soloist, chamber and orchestral player, he has collaborated with a number of leading ensembles, such as the Prague Philharmonia (formerly the Prague Chamber Philharmonic), the Pilsen Philharmonic, the South Bohemian Philharmonic, the Prague Radio Symphony Orchestra and the Czech Philharmonic.
-In 2022 he performed as a soloist with the Prague Philharmonia.
-He has also premiered solo works by Petr Wajsar and Jiří Trtík.
+As a soloist, chamber musician, and orchestral player, he has collaborated with a number of leading Czech ensembles, including the PhilHarmonia Octet and orchestras such as Prague Philharmonia, the Pilsen Philharmonic, the South Bohemian Philharmonic, the Czech Radio Symphony Orchestra, and the Czech Philharmonic.
+In 2022, he appeared as a soloist with Prague Philharmonia.
+He has also premiered works by Petr Wajsar and Jiří Trtík.

-From 2022 to 2025 he was a member of the Orchestral Academy of the Prague Philharmonia and at the same time taught at the Taussigova Elementary Art School in Prague.
-He is a member of the Czech Double Reed Society and regularly takes part in its masterclasses and seminars.
+From 2022 to 2025, he was a member of the Orchestral Academy of Prague Philharmonia and also taught at the Taussigova Elementary School of Arts in Prague.
+He is a member of the Czech Double Reed Society and regularly participates in its masterclasses and seminars.

-Every year he collaborates with the Czech Student Philharmonic, performing at educational as well as subscription concerts of the Czech Philharmonic.
-In addition to playing the bassoon, he also plays the piano and organ and occasionally engages in arranging and composing.
+He collaborates regularly with the Czech Student Philharmonic, performing in both educational and subscription concerts of the Czech Philharmonic.
+In addition to the bassoon, he also plays the piano and organ, and is occasionally active as an arranger and composer.

 Awards